 The Proposed HBCT Action is needed to provide adequate unit maintenance facilities to support the reorganization and stationing of a HBCT at Kelley Hill.
-The 3rd Infantry Division (3rd ID) currently occupies existing maintenance and operations facilities in the Kelley Hill Cantonment Area on Fort Benning.
+The 3d Infantry Division (3d ID) currently occupies existing maintenance and operations facilities in the Kelley Hill Cantonment Area on Fort Benning.
 The existing Brigade is transforming from three battalions into six battalions, and will require adequate unit maintenance facilities to accommodate current and projected increases in support operations.
-The existing facilities have become inadequate for maintenance operations due to outdated design features and are unable to accommodate the size and maintenance requirements of current standard military vehicles.
-The existing facilities also lack adequate heavy lift capabilities, do not provide a sufficient number of maintenance bays to accommodate the mission, and do not meet current electrical and mechanical codes.
+The existing facilities are unable to accommodate the size and maintenance requirements of current standard military vehicles due to outdated design features, and lack a sufficient number of maintenance bays to accommodate the mission.

-This proposed project was originally identified in the Maneuver Center of Excellence Environmental Impact Statement (MCoE EIS, June 2009).
-The Record of Decision (ROD) for the MCoE EIS included the construction of a HBCT Complex originally to be located in the Harmony Church Cantonment Area in conjunction with support facilities for the relocation of the Armor School.
-However, this original siting was not centrally located to support the main functions and operations of the 3rd ID.
-As the Kelley Hill Cantonment Area acts as the "Command and Control" center for the 3rd Brigade, centrally locating the HBCT Complex to the operations and training centers for the 3rd ID would reduce the expense of having to move military equipment and Soldiers for maintenance and training operations.
+The proposed HBCT project was identified in the Maneuver Center of Excellence Environmental Impact Statement (MCoE EIS, June 2009), and was originally to be located in the Harmony Church Cantonment Area in conjunction with support facilities for the relocation of the Armor School.
+However, this original siting was not centrally located to support the main functions and operations of the 3d ID.
+As the Kelley Hill Cantonment Area acts as the "Command and Control" center for the 3d Brigade, centrally locating the HBCT Complex to the operations and training centers for the 3d ID would reduce the expense of having to move military equipment and Soldiers for maintenance and training operations.